SarahAndyshak/ToDoSql.Solution/README.md

 #### Install MySQL Workbench:
 * Follow the MySqlWorkbench installation instructions [here](https://www.mysql.com/products/workbench/), open MySql Workbench and select the Local 3306 server.
 Then select the "Administration" tab and click on "Data Import/Restore".
-* In Import Options select "Import from Self-Contained File" and click the "..." button to navigate to the file "Dump20230306.sql" in the top level of this repository.
+* In Import Options select "Import from Self-Contained File" and click the "..." button to navigate to the file ending in ".sql" in the top level of this repository.
-* Under the "Default Schema to be Imported to" select "New..." and enter schema name Dump20230306.
+* Under the "Default Schema to be Imported to" select "New..." and enter schema name of your choice.
 Click "Start Import" in the bottom right.
-* Confirm the import was successful by clicking on the "Schemas" tab and seeing the Dump20230306 schema listed.
+* Confirm the import was successful by clicking on the "Schemas" tab and seeing the schema you created listed.

 #### Preliminary Project Set-up:
 1. Clone or download this repository to your machine.